-We came up with this list to help you pick a project management method that will fit your project needs, goals, and objectives.
+We came up with this list to help you pick a management method that will fit your project needs, goals, and objectives.

 Agile Project Management: Best for Software Development

-Just as the name suggests, the agile project management methodology is best suited for products and projects that face diverse changes during their progress, such as software development.
+Just as the name suggests, the agile project management methodology is best suited for products and tasks that face diverse changes during their progress, such as software development.
 Agile, in this context, is the ability to gracefully adapt to rapidly changing consumer needs.
 The concept was mentioned in the Agile Manifesto that was released by IT representatives in 2001.